 Voted one of Europe’s top airports in 2018, travellers seem to like the quaint, cozy vibes here.
 Enjoy your time with these 9 things to do on a layover at Tallinn Airport.

 1. Grab a bite to eat

 Looking for something to eat?
 You won’t have a tough decision, as there are only a few restaurants and cafes here.
 For leisurely dining, head to Mamma’s Bistro or Tokumaru, touted as the first Japanese restaurant in Estonia.
 Sample diverse wines and appetizers at Rosin Wine Bar.
 Casual cafes serve up to-go food, coffee, and tea.
 Subway has an outpost here, too.
 Late-night travellers should plan ahead for food and water, as no eateries are open 24-hours, with all closing by 9:00 PM.

 2. Visit the lounge

 As economy class travellers, we appreciate when airport lounges open their doors to us.
 Luckily, the Business Lounge here welcomes anyone willing to pay to enter.
 Any traveller, no matter your airline or flight class, can take advantage of this all-inclusive environment: food, drinks, WiFi, news and TV, an outdoor terrace, comfortable seating, and even shower facilities.
 You can pre-book a lounge pass online or pay at the door.
 See our Tallinn Airport Guide for details.

 Pass some time browsing the dozen or so shops here, including Duty-Free areas and convenience stores offering last-minute items.
 Fun souvenirs are available at Goods of Estonia and Sockdrawer.

 4. Freshen up with a shower

-Shower facilities are available in the Business Lounge, which open to any traveller who pays the entrance fee.
+Shower facilities are available in the Business Lounge, which is open to any traveller who pays the entrance fee.